-There is no consent about the right way of spelling dal… Dahl?
+There is no general agreement about the right way of spelling dal… Dahl?
 Or dhal?
 Or daal?
-So, as I have no idea what’s best, I chose the simplest form: dal.
+Moong or mung?

-Dal is the Indian term for dried, split pulses, like lentils, peas or beans.
+Dal, for instance, is the Indian term for dried, split pulses, like lentils, peas, or beans.
 But not only.
-Dal is also the term used when speaking about a dish made with lentils, a super spicy and comforting Indian curry.
+It is also the term used when speaking about a dish made with lentils.

-There are countless ways of cooking a good dal tadka recipe, this recipe using moong lentils Organic Moong Dal is just one of them.
+There are countless ways of cooking a good dal tadka recipe, this recipe using yellow moong dal lentils is just one of them.
+(Amazon affiliate link)

 Herbs and whole spices are fried in oil, thus releasing their essential oils and changing or enhancing their taste.
 Both these roasted spices and the oil are then poured into the dish.
 Or the whole tempering process takes place at the beginning, roasting the spices in oil before adding the remaining ingredients.

-For this Indian lentil curry recipe, I do the tempering at the end of the cooking process.
-I cook the yellow split lentils first, mash them lightly and add the spices and the oil.
+For this recipe, I do the tempering at the end of the cooking process.
+I cook the yellow split lentils first, mash them lightly, and add the spices and the oil.

-Most of the times I serve this Indian lentil dal over rice with some plain yogurt or raita on the side.
-If I don’t feel like having rice, I might bake these easy and fluffy naan breads.
+- Most of the time I serve these spicy lentils over rice with plain yogurt or raita on the side.
+If I don’t feel like having rice, I might bake naan bread.

-But I often serve the moong dal tadka or a more regular and very spicy red lentil dal as part of a larger Indian curry meal.
+- But I often serve as part of a larger Indian curry meal.

-I cook Indian food for guests very often.
+- I cook Indian food for guests very often.
 There are many reasons for that.
 First of all, Indian food is amazing!
-Then, curries or dals are so good to prepare in advance and just reheat when the guests are there.
-That reduces the stress significantly.
+Then, curries are so suitable to prepare in advance and just reheat when the guests are there.
+That reduces stress significantly.

-A good, spicy lentil curry recipe is always part of the menu.
-Usually, I would cook a chicken curry, a vegetable curry, moong dal tadka or red lentil dal, raita, some Indian style chopped salad, rice or naan bread.
-Followed by dessert, which is most of the times shrikhand.
+Usually, I would cook chicken balti, vegetable curry, this recipe or red lentil dal, raita, some Indian style chopped salad, rice or naan bread.
+Followed by dessert, which is shrikhand most of the time.